PX4/PX4-user_guide/en/getting_started/flight_modes.md

 ## Vertical Take Off and Landing (VTOL)

 A VTOL aircraft can fly as either a multicopter or as fixed-wing vehicle.
-The multicopter mode is mainly used for take off and landing while the fixed wing mode is used for efficient travel and/or mission execution.
+The multicopter mode is mainly used for take off and landing while the fixed-wing mode is used for efficient travel and/or mission execution.

 Generally the flight modes for VTOL vehicles are the same as for [multicopter](#mc_flight_modes) when flying in MC mode and [fixed-wing](#fw_flight_modes) when flying in FW mode.